ABOUT CITY IMPROVEMENT DISTRICTS

-Do you have questions about Special Rating Areas?
+Do you have questions about CID’s?
 Here are answers to some of the questions we’re most frequently asked.

-A Special Rating Area (SRA), also referred to as an Improvement District (ID) or Central Improvement District (CID), is a clearly defined geographical area, approved by the City of Cape Town, in which property owners can raise levies to fund top-up services for the area.
+A City Improvement District (CID), is a clearly defined geographical area, approved by the City of Cape Town, in which property owners can raise levies to fund top-up services for the area.
 It recognises the unique needs and challenges facing commercial and mixed-use precincts and enables property owners and tenants to contribute towards sustainable development in the area.

 According to sections 152 and 153 of the South African Constitution, the objective of a local authority is to provide all its residents with certain basic services e.g. water, electricity, sanitation and refuse removal up to an equitable standard.
-An SRA gives communities who wish to enjoy municipal services of a higher level the option of paying for these additional services.
+A CID gives communities who wish to enjoy municipal services of a higher level the option of paying for these additional services.

-No, but an SRA can consist of industrial, commercial and residential components or a combination of all three.
+No, but a CID can consist of industrial, commercial and residential components or a combination of all three.

-How many SRAs are there in Cape Town?
+How many CID’s are there in Cape Town?

-There are currently 39 SRAs in the City of Cape Town.
+There are currently 39 CID’s in the City of Cape Town.

-What types of top-up services are provided in an SRA?
+What types of top-up services are provided in a CID?

 Typically, these top-up services deal with ‘crime and grime’ issues like additional public safety measures, cleansing services, the maintenance of infrastructure, the upgrading of the environment, and social services to deal with vagrancy.

-An SRA is initiated by a community, not the City and typically conforms to the following process:
+An CID is initiated by a community, not the City and typically conforms to the following process: